The Premiere Pro CC Desert Island Challenge: Part 1

 color correction as a professional skill-set they can sell

-We’re making the assumption your clients generally don’t want to leave Premiere, yet you want to upsell them on an extra day (or five days) of color correction and finishing work within Premiere (15 year ago, this is how I got started with clients who wanted me to edit in Final Cut Pro Legacy and not go into Avid Symphony for finishing).
-We’ll start this series by first examining the design of the color correction plug-ins / filters that ship with Premiere Pro—including how to optimize sequence settings for high bit depth image processing.
+We’re making the assumption your clients generally don’t want to leave Premiere, yet you want to upsell them on an extra day (or five days) of color correction and finishing work within Premiere (15 years ago, this is how I got started with clients who wanted me to edit in Final Cut Pro Legacy and not go into Avid Symphony for finishing).
+We’ll start this series by first examining the design of the color correction plug-ins/filters that ship with Premiere Pro—including how to optimize sequence settings for high bit depth image processing.
 Then, you’ll learn the workflow I’m advocating, designed around the strengths of Premiere’s filters while avoiding its weaknesses.

 Once you’ve learned an organized color correction workflow for Premiere Pro CC, we’ll start exploring 3rd party plug-ins